JS-alliance/jonathan-learning-plan/index.md

 * Prototypes
 * Object-Oriented Design
 * Decorator functions
   * Add functionality to an existing object.
 Takes in an object and adds keys or methods.
-* A class cretes a new object
+* A class creates a new object

 Learn HTML, CSS, the Command Line, Git, GitHub, Ruby, and JavaScript.
 You'll use all of these tools extensively throughout Bloc as you build projects.
 Build and style web pages with HTML and CSS